 Was born in Green county, Kentucky, July 11, 1807.
 At the age of twenty-two he was married to Miss Sarah Skaggs, of same county, by whom he had four children.
 In 1830 they moved to Sangamon county, Illinois, then an almost uninhabited wilderness, and settled in that portion out of which Cass county was formed.
 The wife soon fell a victim of the malarial fever, so common in the early days in the prairie state.

 On August 9, 1837, he married Miss Elizabeth Lucas, by whom he had nine children.
 These thirteen children are named below as branches.
-In 1865 he left Illinois for Kansas, settling on a farm near Cato, Crawford county, where he continued to reside until his death, on March 6, 1885.
+In 1865 he left Illinois for Kansas, settling

 JOSHUA NANCE Limb Eleven.